top of page

 These kinds of calculations tend to become inaccurate as it’s hard to estimate correctly your hourly or daily power requirements.
 Remember, it's always good to have a buffer in your calculations for efficiency losses and unforeseen power needs.

-To make your (van)life easier, we have prepared a spreadsheet that can help you calculate your total power consumption, battery capacity and solar panel size.
-Just make a copy and modify it to your needs.
+To make your (van)life easier, we have built an energy consumption calculator that can help you calculate your total power consumption, battery capacity and solar panel size.

 If your current battery setup isn't sufficient, you might need to consider upgrading to a higher-capacity battery or installing additional batteries.
 Our post A Complete Guide to Campervan Leisure Batteries will help you deal with that!